arthurrump/arthurrump.com/source/_posts/20180210-wasp-podcatcher-01.md

 ---
-title: Tales from the Development of Wasp Podcatcher - Episode 1
+title: "Tales from the Development of Wasp Podcatcher - Episode 1: Kicking it off"
 category:
   - Tales from Wasp Podcatcher
 tags: